anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 + [Consume Records And Dump To File](https://github.com/authorjapps/hello-kafka-stream-testing/tree/master/src/test/resources/kafka/consume/file_dump)

 ## _:::Note:::_
-Kafka testing framework in Zerocode has been built using Apache Kafka client and it abstracts the complexities of writing Java code to acieve the same end goal.
-It completely bypasses the Java layer to save us from the fire-fighting we need to do otherwise and enables us to focus on testing rather than solving coding issues.
-At the same time, along with the simplicity, it is also gives us the flexibility to even code with the Java client keeping the test-cases still declarative as they were.
++ Kafka testing framework in Zerocode has been built using Apache Kafka client and it abstracts the complexities of writing Java code to acieve the same end goal
++ It completely bypasses the Java layer to save us from the fire-fighting we need to do otherwise.
+It enables us to focus on testing rather than solving coding issues
++ At the same time, along with the simplicity, it is also gives us the flexibility to use the Java client, keeping the test-cases still declarative as they were

 # Happy API Testing! 🐼